tarantool/tarantool/changelogs/unreleased/gh-7155-uri-optimize-add-param-and-add-param-value.md

 ## bugfix/uri

-* Optimized addition of parameters and parameter values (gh-7155).
+* Optimized addition of URI parameters and their values (gh-7155).